Winslow station (Arizona)

-Winslow station is an Amtrak train station at 501 East Second Street in Winslow, Navajo County, Arizona, United States.
+Winslow station is an Amtrak train station at 303 East Second Street in Winslow, Navajo County, Arizona, United States.
 It is served daily by Amtrak's Southwest Chief between Chicago, Illinois and Los Angeles, California.
 The Santa Fe Depot and La Posada Hotel Harvey House compound are the centerpiece of the La Posada Historic District (established 1992).

 Architecture

 The Santa Fe Railway station was built in 1929, and the adjacent La Posada Hotel and Gardens was completed in 1930.

 Both were designed by renowned architect Mary Jane Colter.
-She is the architect of various notable Fred Harvey Company buildings, including others at the South Rim of the Grand Canyon and in New Mexico.
+She was the architect of various notable Fred Harvey Company buildings, including others at the South Rim of the Grand Canyon and in New Mexico.
 She considered La Posada Hotel as her integrated interior/exterior masterpiece.

 Hotel

 La Posada Hotel, and the depot, combine elements of the Mission Revival and Spanish Colonial Revival architecture styles.
 Characteristic Colter designed features include shaded colonnades and arcades, restaurants, red clay tile roofs above massed stuccoed walls, courtyards and acres of gardens, custom furniture, and decorative wrought ironwork throughout.

-The hotel building had two main entrances, a southern one on train platform and a northern one on the street for local people and U.S. Route 66 travelers.
+The hotel building has two main entrances, a southern one on the train platform and a northern one on the street for local people and U.S. Route 66 travelers.

 La Posada is one of the last of a series of hotel-depot complexes built across the Southwestern United States in a collaboration between Fred Harvey and the Atchison, Topeka and Santa Fe Railway.

-The hotel was closed in 1957, turned into offices, and later abandoned.
+The hotel was closed in 1957, turned into railroad offices, and later abandoned.